CIS3296SoftwareDesignF21/prj-05-to_do_list/Week1.md

-# The tasks from Trello that we have accomplished during this first week:
+# The tasks from Trello that we have accomplished during the first week:

 ## Wenkai:
 - Added basic code
 - Generated .jar file
 - Created first release
--

 ## Abrahim:
 - Added 4 personas to README